CrazyForks/quaily-journalist/README.md

 - Redis storage with sensible TTLs and period ZSETs (daily, weekly)
 - Channel builder per source with filters, min/top thresholds, and skip logic
 - Markdown rendering via a text/template (easy to customize)
+- AI-powered summaries (OpenAI) for item descriptions and a post summary
 - CLI with `serve`, `generate`, and `redis ping`
-- Configurable via YAML and `QUAILY_*` environment variables
+- Configurable via YAML config only (no env overrides)
 - Systemd‑friendly service unit example

 ## Quick Start

 Prerequisites: Go 1.21+, Redis (local or remote).

 1) Copy and edit `config.yaml` to your environment.
 At minimum, set Redis and pick V2EX nodes.
+To enable AI summaries, set the OpenAI section in the config file.

 2) Verify Redis connectivity: